dashhudson/connections3/README.md

 * mysql
 * nginx + gunicorn

-**All API calls will go through nginx at http://localhost:5000.
+**All API calls will go to http://localhost:5005.
 All the other services are handled within Docker's internal network and no other ports are exposed to the host machine.**

 ### Instructions